rav000/Semaphorin-nonUI/README.md

 `sudo ./semaphorin.sh <the version you are downgrading to> --restore`

+or

+`sudo ./semaphorin.sh <ver to put on terminal> --restore`

-For example you may write `sudo ./semaphorin.sh 9.3 --restore`
+For example you may write `sudo ./semaphorin.sh 9.3 --restore` or `sudo ./semaphorin.sh 11.0r --restore`

 The script has to backup important files from your current iOS version before you can downgrade.